 The training sessions are available now as on-line programs.
 We are flexible – training can begin shortly after we receive a formal commitment from the PO to participate.
 Depending on the specific needs of POs and their affiliated practices, training can be offered in a defined short time frame as a “batch” or can be spread out to accommodate the schedules of individual practices and clinicians.

-Later in the year if COVID restrictions ease to allow in-person trainings, such sessions could be scheduled for relatively large groups at a specific place and time throughout the state.
+If COVID restrictions ease to allow in-person trainings, such sessions could be scheduled for relatively large groups at a specific place and time throughout the state.

 MIBAC will involve POs and individual practices representing the entire state.